Nithur-M/work-from-anywhere/developer-jobs.md

 <li>Experience facilitating sensitive and complex community situations with empathy, judgment, and tact</li>
 <li>Ability to think like a developer and be passionate about making developers happy; even better, you know how to code</li>
 <li>Highly knowledgeable in the Web3 Crypto/NFT/DeFi space with a solid grasp of recent global trends and use cases</li>
 </ul><div><span style="font-size:16px;">Upshot is an equal opportunity employer.
-We value diversity at our company and do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.</span></div><br/><br/>Please mention the word **SOOTHINGLY** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
+We value diversity at our company and do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.</span></div><br/><br/>Please mention the word **SOOTHINGLY** and tag RMzQuMTQ1LjI0MC4xMDY= when applying to show you read the job post completely (#RMzQuMTQ1LjI0MC4xMDY=).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>